 It’s the world’s most famous Cuban restaurant!

-And T and I saw how famous it was upon arrival.
+And Travis and I saw how famous it was upon arrival.
 We thought that mid Sunday afternoon would be the ideal time to grab a late lunch – expecting fewer people, quick service, etc. Boy, were we wrong!
 The line to the restaurant was out the door (let alone their café and branded items window); we got on the seating list with an estimated 30 minute wait.

 Don’t let that wait be a deterrent.
 Tables move fairly quickly and we were seated within ten minutes of getting in line.
 Like several other patrons commented as they stepped out, the wait is worth it!

 We were seated by a window near the entrance, which gave us a full visual of the comings and goings of guests and servers.
 The dining area is much larger than it appeared from the outside, which explained why the turnaround time on the waitlist was so short.

 Our server, Gretel, immediately handed us dining and beverage menus.
 To start, we both ordered Cuban coffee in the form of cafe con leche.
 We also placed an order for the Versailles Combo, an appetizer platter of ham and chicken croquettes, ham and cheese empanadas, and yuca fries, served with cilantro sauce for dipping.
 Yes, our normal diet took a backseat as we indulged in some comfort food.
 Empanadas and croquettes fried lightly, full of flavorful meat and cheese – a carnivore’s dream!
 Those yuca fries were an excellent accompaniment after we had devoured the main events in this platter.